 Who is eligible?

-- Companies that publish peer-reviewed academic journals; and
+- Companies that publish peer-reviewed scholarly journals; and

 - Individuals or companies who are interested in publication ethics and are working in or associated with the publication of peer-reviewed scholarly journals may become an individual or corporate member.
 Journal editors or publishers are not eligible for individual or corporate membership.